WarrenGreen/CarND-Vehicle-Detection/README.md

 #### 1. Here's a [link to my video result](./project_video_solved.avi)

 #### 2. Describe how you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+In [208]

 I recorded the heatmaps of the past 6 frames and stacked them for before thresholding the values for prediction.